 What this means for visitors?
 Lots of wildlife.
 Head here for great bird-watching (with more than 200 species of birds), including hawks, falcons, and golden eagles.
 You may also see prairie dogs, jackrabbits, beavers, coyote, red foxes, mink, porcupines, mule deer, elk, moose, raccoon, weasels, badgers, muskrat, and more.

 Indian Peaks Wilderness Area.
 Access this area, one of Colorado’s most popular spots, to go hiking and cross-country skiing in the winter, via Nederland.
 The Indian Peaks Wilderness Area is home to seven tall peaks, although none quite reach 14,000 feet above sea level, qualifying them for “fourteener” status.

-Indian Peaks is popular for leaf-viewing, hiking on the trails, its beautiful waterfalls, mountaineering, fishing, mountain biking, and camping in the Brainard Lake Campground.
+Indian Peaks is popular for leaf-viewing, hiking on the trails, its beautiful waterfalls, mountaineering, fishing, mountain biking, and camping at the Pawnee Campground at the Brainard Lake Recreation Area.
 This lake can get pretty busy, but that’s because it’s packed with outdoor adventure.
 Go snowshoeing or cross-country skiing here in the winter.